-What it means for the Council in 2020
+What it means for the Council

 By identifying and implementing specific strategies for promoting diversity, equity, inclusion and accessibility within the organization, we will re-evaluate how we allocate our resources, and whose voices and perspectives we are recognizing through our work.
 Examining our grant programs and alliances, we will seek to foster anti-racism efforts with the cultural organizations we fund.
 We will support and lift up the voices of artists of color across Vermont.

 Our work to create an inclusive arts environment for everyone builds on our long standing commitment and focus on accessibility for people with disabilities.
 Past steps have included offering guidance and technical assistance to arts and cultural organizations to make their facilities and programs welcoming to people of all abilities.
 Also, our “I am a Vermont Artist” interview series is a specific effort exploring how Vermont artists' creative expressions reflect their experiences of ethnicity, gender identity, religion, disability, or age.

 In order to address systemic racial and cultural inequities in funding and in support for the arts and cultural sector, the Vermont Arts Council commits to taking the following specific actions:

 What we have done (as of March 2021)

 - Provided training and educational opportunities for our staff and Board that specifically address racism and biases